ISS Executive Director

 Role of the ED

 The ED provides strategic leadership and operational oversight across ISS’ programmes, departments and regional offices.
-The ED is responsible for organisational performance, guiding the management team to deliver high-impact research, technical assistance and training that informs policy and practice, and responds to the global and regional dynamics affecting Africa’s human security.
+The ED is responsible for: organisational performance; guiding the management team’s delivery of high-impact research, technical assistance and training; and responding to global and regional dynamics affecting Africa’s human security.

 Key responsibilities